 Cloud offers a wide range of benefits like mobility, scalability, flexibility, and convenience.
-Hence, it is necessary that enterprises migrate to cloud platforms to increase their productivities.
-While cloud platforms offering a host of benefits, comes to their perils too, the topmost being data security!
-Also, additionally the enterprises face the challenge of regulatory compliance.
-Cloud has usage benefits but has also data leakage issues, Due to that it can be dealt with shared responsibility by reaching compliance with CASB solutions.
+Hence, enterprises must migrate to cloud platforms to increase their productivities.
+While cloud platforms offering a host of benefits, comes their perils too, the topmost being data security!
+Also, additionally, enterprises face the challenge of regulatory compliance.
+Cloud has usage benefits but has also data leakage issues, Due to that, it can be dealt with shared responsibility by reaching compliance with CASB solutions.
 Organizations should see to it that their focus doesn’t remain solely concentrated only on the technological aspect of cloud service deployment that the regulatory compliance part gets pushed to the background.
-Migrating to cloud is not a single easy step.
+Migrating to the cloud is not a single easy step.
 After setting up cloud services, organizations need to impart training to their employees on data use, which is itself a mammoth task.
-Law complexities and constant upgradations become overwhelming and a tough task to abide by.
-Even though the costs rise up, it is for the advantage of the organizations, their clients, and employees that migrating to the cloud makes sense and helps to store the sensitive data benefitting them from the safeguards of the law.
+Law complexities and constant upgrades become overwhelming and a tough task to abide by.
+Even though the costs rise, it is for the advantage of the organizations, their clients, and employees that migrating to the cloud makes sense and helps to store the sensitive data benefitting them from the safeguards of the law.

-A company has to obey certain rules, regulations and guidelines that pertain to business when it comes under the domain of regulatory compliance.
-When it is the case of cloud services and the global data, it is necessary that the laws enforced are not just limited to that organization alone but also to the countries where their customers reside.
+A company has to obey certain rules, regulations, and guidelines that pertain to business when it comes to the domain of regulatory compliance.
+When it is the case of cloud services and global data, the laws enforced mustn’t be just limited to that organization alone but also to the countries where their customers reside.
 Here, take a few examples of it-

-If the sensitive data of the customers gets stolen from the database of an enterprise, then the responsibility lies on that enterprise.
+If the sensitive data of the customers gets stolen from the database of an enterprise, then the responsibility lies in that enterprise.
 This ‘security breach’ word is surely a matter of worry for all the enterprises that store data and even the large organizations haven’t been spared from being hacked and thus being one among the names in the data breach statistics.
 For sure, the security of the cloud platform is with the service vendors.
 It is their responsibility to ensure that the storage, networking, infrastructure, database, and availability integrate seamlessly and also remain secure.
-But on the other side, the customer has to be equally responsible for the uploaded data, operating systems, and network traffic protection etc. So, in between all these, on whom does the onus of regulatory compliance lie?
-As an enterprise, it is responsible that it incorporates private cloud for security and deploys tools in proper place to integrate compliance audits.
-It has to wisely choose for a cloud vendor who is able to meet their compliance with CASB standards and provide efficient data security.
-Mapping and assisting in compliance requirements should be dealt about first in the contracts before the migrations start.
-There are a variety of cloud security solutions that will address the security concerns of the enterprise as well as help them in compliance maturity before migrating to the cloud.
+But on the other side, the customer has to be equally responsible for uploaded data, operating systems, and network traffic protection, etc. So, in between all these, on whom does the onus of regulatory compliance lie?
+As an enterprise, it is responsible that incorporates private cloud for security and deploys tools in the proper place to integrate compliance audits.
+It has to wisely choose a cloud vendor that can meet its compliance with CASB modes and provide efficient data security.
+Mapping and assisting in compliance requirements should be dealt with first in the contracts before the migrations start.
+There are a variety of cloud computing security solutions that will address the security concerns of the enterprise as well as help them in compliance with maturity before migrating to the cloud.